 SEASONAL

-The liturgical year approaches nature, the cosmos, and the passage of time - the changing seasons, the solar calendar - as sacramental.
+The liturgical year approaches nature, the cosmos, and the passage of time - the changing seasons, the solar calendar, and the lunar calendar - as sacramental.
 Feasts, festivals, and fasts dot the landscape of seasonal rhythms, allowing nature and theology to illuminate one another.
 From placing Christmas at Midwinter, to setting the feast of St. John the Baptist at Midsummer, the Church calendar looks for sacred story in the seasons.

 AGRICULTURAL

 This calendar developed and flourished within the framework of agricultural societies, illuminating the sacred work of stewarding land, providing for community needs, and walking in step with seasonal cycles.
-The calendar’s rhythms became a dialogue between Church theology and the cycles of farm work, with holy days & their traditions echoing back & forth with the labors of agriculture.

-The liturgical calendar is shaped by cycles:
+» The liturgical calendar is shaped by cycles:

-These cycles are interpreted through liturgical seasons:
+» These cycles are interpreted through liturgical seasons:

 ADVENT